 ORDER OF THE EASTERN STAR

-May the luck of the Irish be upon you!!
 One of your responsibilities is to help keep your Chapter informed.
 Please share the contents of this mailing with your Worthy Matron so she may plan her meeting and take care of matters that might need the action of your Chapter.
-As Chapter Secretary you are expected to print ALL pages of the monthly mailings, if you receive them via e-mail.
+As Chapter Secretary you are expected to print ALL pages of the monthly mailings, if they are received via e-mail.
 Even the pages you are not required to read at the meeting must be printed for your files and for members to read if they request.
 ALL documents in the monthly mailing carry the same importance however some are not required to be read in their entirety at the meeting.

 READ THE FOLLOWING IN THEIR ENTIRETY at your Stated Meeting:

-1) MESSAGE FROM THE WORTHY GRAND MATRON AND PATRON.
-(1 Page) This is to be read in its entirety to your members at the stated meeting of your Chapter.
+1) FINAL MESSAGE FROM THE WORTHY GRAND MATRON AND WORTHY GRAND PATRON.
+(1 Pg) This is to be read in its entirety to your members at the stated meeting of your Chapter.

 SUMMARIZE EACH OF THE FOLLOWING COMMUNICATIONS at your Stated Meeting: